José Gregorio Hernández: Canonization

-On 25 February 2025, Pope Francis announced that Hernández will be canonized.
+On 25 February 2025, Pope Francis announced that Hernández would be canonized.
 On 13 June 2025, in the first ordinary public consistory of Pope Leo XIV, it was decreed that Hernández would be canonized on 19 October 2025, along with six other blesseds.
-He was canonized on October 19, 2025 by Pope Leo XIV in a multitudinous event at the St. Peter's Square in Vatican City, Rome, becoming the first Venezuelan saint.
+He was canonized on 19 October 2025 by Pope Leo XIV in a multitudinous event at the St. Peter's Square in Vatican City, Rome, becoming the first Venezuelan saint.
 He was canonized along with Carmen Elena Rendiles Martínez, making them the first saints of Venezuela.